nekonako/xresources-nvim/README.md

 `colorscheme xresources`

 ### Notes
-if you use light colorscheme, set neovim background to light.
+if you use light background, set neovim background to light.

 `lua vim.o.background = 'light'`